-OMI and Ohio State staff served as program managers for the Central Ohio OMIC 2.5 and 3 program.
+OMI and Ohio State staff served as program managers for the Central Ohio OMIC 2.5, 3 and 4 programs.
 OMIC 2.5 supported Ohio State and its academic and industry partners in efforts to train and hire a workforce proficient in the application of advanced lightweight metal alloys, manufacturing technologies and design methods important to advanced manufacturing.
 The co-located internship program involved a partnership approach to education to connect industry, academic faculty, and students.
 OMIC 3 has adopted a hub approach to allow the respective institutions to further develop strengths in manufacturing education and leverage existing industry and academic partnerships in advanced manufacturing.

 More information: http://omi.osu.edu/internships